PAULOTEK/PAULOTEK/README.md

 <p>

 I have a degree in systems analysis and development.
-  - 🌱 I'm currently working at I'm looking to work with DevOps;
+    - 🌱 I am currently working as a senior Flutter mobile software engineer;
-  - 👯 I'm specializing to become a MBA em DevOps, DevSecOps e Cloud;
+    - 👯 I'm specializing in MBA computer engineering;

 </p>